 - stay connected and reach out to any support networks, organisations, family members, friends or peers to talk to about how you are feeling

-- ensure good household isolation, keep in touch online or over your phone
+- if you're self-isolating, keep in touch online or over your phone

 - be kind to yourself.
 Remember this is a difficult time for everyone and could be a particularly challenging period for people in early recovery

 Build structure into your days and include eating sensibly, physical activity, some quiet reflective time or meditation, some study or reading time and plenty of communication with those you are close to.